lgbaixauli/mastostatus/README.md

 This code publish information of the Mastodon instance where the bot has its account, if requested.
 Based in the 'info' bot of @spla@mastodont.cat (https://git.mastodont.cat/spla/info)

-The bot listen to 'frikistatus' word key:
+The bot listen a keyword key:

-@bot_username frikistatus
+@bot_username kewword

 and then reply following information: